UX Design Process – An Actionable 7-Step Guide

 Designers can use one of UXPin’s built-in design libraries or import their dev’s component library to start prototyping immediately.
 Because UXPin is code-based, prototypes feature higher fidelity and more functionality than image-based design tools.

-Better User Testing
+Quality User Testing

 With code-based prototypes, UX designers can conduct accurate, more comprehensive tests.
 Better quality testing means fewer errors and usability issues make it into the final product.

-Better Stakeholder Feedback
+Insightful Stakeholder Feedback